Al Gore: Vice presidency (1993–2001)

 In 1996, Gore became involved in a "Chinagate" campaign finance controversy over his attendance at an event at the Buddhist Hsi Lai Temple in Hacienda Heights, California.
 In an interview on NBC's Today the following year, Gore said, "I did not know that it was a fund-raiser.
 I knew it was a political event, and I knew there were finance people that were going to be present, and so that alone should have told me, 'This is inappropriate and this is a mistake; don't do this.'
 And I take responsibility for that.
 It was a mistake."
 A U.S. Department of Justice investigation into the fund-raising activities had uncovered evidence that Chinese agents sought to direct contributions from foreign sources to the Democratic National Committee (DNC) before the 1996 presidential campaign.
 The Chinese embassy in Washington, D.C. was used for coordinating contributions to the DNC.
 FBI agents were denied the opportunity to ask President Bill Clinton and Vice President Al Gore questions during Justice Department interviews in 1997 and 1998 and were allowed only to take notes.

 In March 1997, Gore had to explain phone calls which he made to solicit funds for Democratic Party for the 1996 election.
 In a news conference, Gore stated that, "all calls that I made were charged to the Democratic National Committee.
 I was advised there was nothing wrong with that.
 My counsel tells me there is no controlling legal authority that says that is any violation of any law."
 The phrase "no controlling legal authority" was criticized by columnist Charles Krauthammer, who stated: "Whatever other legacies Al Gore leaves behind between now and retirement, he forever bequeaths this newest weasel word to the lexicon of American political corruption."
 Robert Conrad Jr. was the head of a Justice Department task force appointed by Attorney General Janet Reno to investigate Gore's fund-raising controversies.
-In Spring 2000, Conrad asked Reno to appoint an independent counsel to continue the investigation.
+In the spring of 2000, Conrad asked Reno to appoint an independent counsel to continue the investigation.
 After looking into the matter, Reno judged that the appointment of an independent counsel was unwarranted.